Elevator Phone Line Sharing Done Right

 Luckily, there is a way to potentially cut costs via line sharing that is not problematic and does comply to code.
 Proper line sharing requires a consolidation unit.
 This allows multiple emergency phones to share a single phone line with the ability to function all at once, solving the blocked calls issue that we had with the previously mentioned line sharing technique.
 Some companies, including Kings III, offer a piece of hardware called a consolidating dialer.
 This allows each elevator phone to temporarily take over an existing phone line, such as a fax line, as needed through a process called line seizure.
 The elevator phone will maintain control of the line just long enough to complete the emergency call at hand, all the while ensuring that all codes are met.
 All individual elevator phones party-line together, which allows two-way communication between whoever monitors the elevator phone (another major consideration if you have elevators on your property) and that particular elevator cab, and it sends a signal that allows those monitoring to locate each caller as well as the ability to call back into the elevator, solving those ADA code compliance issues mentioned above.

 See?
 Elevator phone code compliance doesn’t have to be all that bad.
 With a simple technique, you achieve the same convenience and cost-cutting of line sharing and still remain up to code, taking that extra liability off of your plate.
-For an in-depth look at elevator emergency communication code compliance, download our white paper here.
+For an in-depth look at elevator emergency communication code compliance, download our guide here.
 For more information on Kings III Emergency Communications, visit www.kingsiii.com.

 Kings III makes it easy as a single point-of-contact for all your emergency response needs.
 With expertise in line connectivity, compliance codes, equipment maintenance and safety protocol, we offer the total package.